 Just to keep you on your toes, there are two different pressure measurements you need to remember for your boiler.
 These measurements can be checked on most boilers via the dial at the front, although the reading will vary depending on whether your heating is on or off.

-Boiler pressure when your heating is on
+When your heating is on:

 When your heating is on, your boiler pressure should be between 1.5 and 2 bar on the dial.

 Most boilers will highlight this area on the pressure gauge in green.
 This helps you find out quickly whether or not you have the correct amount of pressure.

 When your heating is off:

 If your central heating system is off, the boiler pressure should be between 1 and 1.5 bar on the dial.

 Similar to when your heating is on, the needle should still stay in the green area of the pressure gauge.
 Depending on the make of your boiler, the optimal working pressure recommended by most manufacturers is 1.3 bar.